oliver-therobotartist/360-Selfie-Machine/README.md

 # 360-camera
-Us you smart phone and a stepper motor to make 360 google earth pics
+Use you smart phone and a stepper motor and google street view app to create 360 photos